nuxeo-sandbox/nuxeo-labs-studio/webui/README.md

 `trk-metrics` | A somewhat generic module for analytics; generate a bunch of data and visualize it `workflow-status` | Workflow status listing
-`ssn` | Display Social Security Number (or not)
+`ssn` | Display Social Security Number (or not) `telestream` | Submit and retrieve jobs from the Telestream video encoding application `video-thumbnail` | Set the thumbnail and poster for a video based on a storyboard image

 ## Building